By KBB.com Editors

-Excellent fit and finish, appealing materials and an uncommon dash design are the hallmarks of the 2009 Subaru Tribeca interior.
+Excellent fit and finish, appealing materials and an uncommon dash design are the hallmarks of the 2010 Subaru Tribeca interior.
 The wave-shaped dashboard visually delights, but its severe curve places some radio and heating controls at odd angles from the driver.
-Digital readouts for the fuel, temperature and information screen look attractive, but can fade when viewed through polarized sunglass lenses.
-Convenient tilt-and-slide second-row seat controls allow easy access to the third row.
-We applaud the ample distribution of cup holders and wide front seating, which also features adjustable lumbar support for both the driver and passenger.
+Digital readouts for the fuel, temperature and information screens look attractive, but can fade when viewed through polarized sunglasses.
+Convenient tilt-and-slide second-row seat controls allow for easy access to the third row.
+We applaud the ample distribution of cup holders and wide front seating, which also have adjustable lumbar support for both the driver and passenger.
 Useful features include in auxiliary audio input jack and optional GPS navigation and rear-seat DVD entertainment system.Exterior

 The original Tribeca's face was unique, if not beautiful.
-Last year's face lift brought about a more palatable, if somewhat generic, front end.
-The 2009 Subaru Tribeca's grille features horizontal slats below the familiar Subaru star cluster badge flanked by large headlamps and front fenders that impart a strong road presence.
+A quick refresh brought about a more palatable, if somewhat generic, front end.
+The 2010 Subaru Tribeca's grille features horizontal slats below the familiar Subaru star cluster badge, flanked by large headlamps and front fenders that impart a strong road presence.
 Large side-view mirrors and rear windows, along with narrow D-pillars help with visibility.
 Around back, the Tribeca touts large, easily visible taillights and a sporty rear valance.
-Last year's revised rear suspension carries over for 2009, helping improve handling while yielding an impressive 8.4 inches of ground clearance.
+A taut rear suspension carries over for 2010, helping to improve handling while yielding an impressive 8.4-inches of ground clearance.

-The 2009 Subaru Tribeca features a 3.6-liter six-cylinder engine, five-speed automatic with SPORTSHIFT manual gear change function, Vehicle Dynamic Control (VDC) with traction control, four-wheel anti-lock disc brakes (ABS), 18-inch alloy wheels, front side-impact and side-curtain airbags for the first and second row seats, tire pressure monitoring system, rear defroster, heated side mirrors, eight-way power driver's seat, four-way power passenger's seat, power windows, power door locks, 100-watt stereo with single-disc CD player with MP3 compatibility, cruise control, cloth seating, driver and passenger manual lumbar support, dual-zone automatic climate control, tilt steering wheel and rear window wiper.
-Seven-passenger models include rear air conditioning.
+The 2010 Subaru Tribeca features a 3.6-liter six-cylinder engine, five-speed automatic with SPORTSHIFT manual gear change function, Vehicle Dynamic Control (VDC) with traction control, four-wheel anti-lock disc brakes (ABS), 18-inch alloy wheels, front side-impact and side-curtain airbags for the first and second row seats, tire pressure monitoring system, rear defroster, heated side mirrors, eight-way power driver's seat, four-way power passenger's seat, heated front seats, power windows, power door locks, 100-watt stereo with single-disc CD player with MP3 compatibility, cruise control, cloth seating, driver and passenger manual lumbar support, dual-zone automatic climate control, tilt steering wheel, seven passenger seating and a rear window wiper.

-Options include XM or Sirius Satellite Radio, Reverse Assist Sensors, auto-dimming mirror and remote start.
-Upgrading to the Limited trim adds leather seating, two-position driver memory, heated front seats, power glass moonroof, HomeLink remote control system and 160-watt six-disc CD player with nine speakers and a rear subwoofer.
-Options for the Limited trim include GPS navigation, rear-vision camera and rear-seat DVD entertainment system (seven-passenger model only).
+Options on the 2010 Subaru Tribeca include XM or Sirius Satellite Radio, Reverse Assist Sensors, auto-dimming mirror and remote start.
+Upgrading to the Limited trim adds leather seating, two-position driver memory, power glass moonroof, HomeLink remote control system and 10-speaker harmon/kardon audio.
+Options for the Limited and Touring trims include GPS navigation, rear-vision camera and rear-seat DVD entertainment system.

 EPA city/highway fuel economy: 16/21